idkr-client/idkr/README.md

 - Accelerated Canvas *
 	- Only disable this if you have problems or performance issues with your GPU.
 - ANGLE Graphics Backend * (W)
-	- Set this to "D3D9" if you have video capture/recording problems.
+	- Using "D3D9" may help with window capture.
 	- Performance of the client can be affected by this option.
 	- If you are experiencing problems like crashes, try using a different backend.
 - Color Profile *